 The Quaternary Period began 1.8 million years ago with an ice age.
-Scientists refer to the era as the Age of Humans, the time was when hominids gained a foothold on earth.
-All of the plants and animals that we see today are part of the Quaternary Period; however, there are also extinct animals and plants that lived on the earth during its early stages.
+Many scientists refer to the period as the Age of Mammals, or sometimes the Age of Humans because hominids developed along with other Quaternary era animals.
+All of the plants and animals seen today are part of the Quaternary Period; however, there are also extinct animals and plants that lived on the Earth during the early Quaternary.

 The Two Epochs

-The Quaternary Period can be divided into two major epochs; the “Pleistocene” and the “Holocene.”
-The Pleistocene epoch started 1.8 million years ago and ended around 11,000 years ago, while the Holocene started 11,000 years ago and still continues today.
-These two epochs have two major differences: geography and climate.
-Since these two major characteristics play a major role in supporting flora and fauna, these two epochs have unique animals and plants.
-The Pleistocene epoch is characterized by the series of ice ages that occurred during its reign, while the Holocene epoch has a more stable climate.
+The Quaternary Period is divided into two major epochs; the “Pleistocene” and the “Holocene.”
+The Pleistocene epoch started 1.8 million years ago and ended around 11,000 years ago, while the Holocene started 11,000 years ago and continues today.
+The two epochs have two major differences: geography and climate.
+Although these characteristics play a major role in supporting flora and fauna, the Pleistocene epoch had some unique animals that did not survive into the Holocene.
+The Pleistocene epoch was characterized by the series of ice ages that occurred during its time, while the Holocene epoch has had a warmer climate, so far.